 Renmin trains many of the CCP’s highest-ranking officials and actively participates in the regime’s global propaganda operations, spearheading the formation of 12 Confucius Institutes overseas.
 Confucius Institutes serve as the international propaganda arm of the CCP and are hotbeds for intellectual property theft, “undisclosed ties to Chinese institutions, and conflicted loyalties” according to the FBI.

-Despite this, Zheng donated over $45 million to Renmin to form the Gaoling School of Artificial Intelligence (AI) that provides undergraduate education and graduate-level research oriented towards AI.
+Despite this, Zhang donated over $45 million to Renmin to form the Gaoling School of Artificial Intelligence (AI) that provides undergraduate education and graduate-level research oriented towards AI.

 The school is a joint project of Renmin and the China Association for Science and Technology (CAST), whose charter statement describes its mission as “serv[ing] as a bridge that links the Communist Party of China and the Chinese government to the country’s science and technology community.”
 China International Publishing Group (CIPG), the largest state-run publisher under the purview of the CCP’s propaganda department, is also involved in the lab.